Rear Admiral Jennifer Moon

 Chief Nurse Officer

-Rear Admiral Aisha K. Mix became the Chief Nurse Officer on 1 October 2019.
-As Chief Nurse, RDML Mix will advise the Office of the Surgeon General and the U.S. Department of Health and Human Services on the recruitment, assignment, deployment, retention, and career development of nurse professionals, and will be responsible to provide leadership to 4,500 Commissioned Corps and civilian nurses.
+As Chief Nurse, RDML Jennifer Moon advises the Office of the Surgeon General and the U.S. Department of Health and Human Services on the recruitment, assignment, deployment, retention, and career development of nurse professionals.